siemens/LightweightCmpRa/src/schemes/README.md

 ## The Mutual Certificate Credentials Type
-The **Mutual Certificate Credentials Type** is used for different entities in the XML file.
+The **Mutual Certificate Credentials Type** is used for different entities in the configuration file.
 This type holds the attributes and sub entities needed to describe the credentials required to provide certificate-based mutual authentication.
 All attributes and sub entities of the [Trust Credentials Type](#the-trust-credentials-type) can be used to describe the authentication of a trusted TLS peer or the protection of a received CMP message.